voyzark/regrowth-docker/README.md

 My personal docker image of the minecraft regrowth modpack

 # Quickstart
-The image I am running on my personal server is built with the following additional mods:
+The image is built with the following additional mods:
  - FTBUtilities 1.7.10-1.0.18.3
  - FTBLib 1.7.10-1.0.18.3
  - FastLeafDecay 1.7.10-1.4
- - Chunk-Pregenerator 1.7.10-4.4.5
+ - Admin Command Toolbox 1.7.10-4.4.5

 To run it, use the following command:
 ```bash